Worried about having a large down payment?

 A USDA mortgage loan May Be Right For you.
 Don’t let the fear of a large down payment deter you from your dream of homeownership.
 Eligible buyers can own with ZERO down!
 Don’t forget: USDA loans aren’t just for country folk.

 USDA mortgage loans are mortgages backed the U.S. Department of Agriculture as part of its USDA Rural Development Guaranteed Housing Loan program and is one of the few loan options available that offer a no down payment mortgage.

 Often referred to as the “Section 502” loan, the Rural Development Loan is sometimes thought best for properties only in country or farm land type regions.
 However, this is not the case.
 In fact, you might be surprised at just how many homes in and around more densely populated areas are USDA eligible.

 To qualify for a USDA loan the property must be located in an eligible area and be rural.
 While sometimes confusing you may find that many small towns qualify and some suburbs around major metropolitan areas qualify as well.

 You can find out if a property is eligible by visiting the United States Department of Agriculture website and entering in the exact address.

-USDA loans are a great option for borrowers who may have less than perfect credit and don’t have a lot of money to put down.
+USDA loans are a great option for borrowers who may have less than perfect credit and are interested in buying a house with no down payment.
 In fact, one of the features of a USDA loan is that you can get financing for 100% of the loan if eligible.
 This means that you as the borrower may qualify to buy a house with ZERO money down.